 Please note that the default period is defined as being the period from the settlement date until the date when the vendor is able and willing to provide vacant possession and the purchaser takes possession.

 Be careful when selling a tenanted house!

 As you can see from the above, it can be a very expensive exercise.
 The ADLS Agreement also records that as well as the above the purchaser has the right to claim for any additional expenses and damages suffered by the purchaser which would typically include extra legal fees involved in the prolonged transaction.

 The purchaser is also entitled to serve what is known as a “Settlement Notice” on the vendor if vacant settlement is unable to be completed due to vacant possession not being available and this Settlement Notice typically gives the vendor 12 working days to provide vacant possession so settlement can be completed.
-If this Settlement Notice is not complied with within the 12 working days then the purchaser can either sue the purchaser for specific performance or cancel the Contract and demand the refund of any deposit paid.
+If this Settlement Notice is not complied with within the 12 working days then the purchaser can either sue the purchaser for specific performance (which is unlikely to be possible) or cancel the Contract and demand the refund of any deposit paid.

 This, of course, raises another issue for the vendor.
 If the purchaser cancels the agreement you will need to successfully sell the property to another purchaser.
 This means it is likely you will incur a second real estate agent’s commission when you successfully complete settlement.
-Just because settlement did not occur with the first purchaser does not mean that you do not have to pay your real estate agent their commission at that time.
+Just because settlement did not occur with the first purchaser does not mean that you do not have to pay your real estate agent their commission for the first sale.

 Your real estate agent will (and rightfully so) be entitled to their commission as they have unconditionally sold your property even though settlement did not proceed and the Contract was cancelled at the expiry of the Settlement Notice.

 Have any more questions about selling a tenanted property?
 It can be a complicated area and it’s worth making sure you’re not going to incur unnecessary costs.
 Contact us today and one of our team can guide you through the process – it’s what we do!